 If you do not attend your hearing you may lose your case, either because you are considered in default or because the agency proved its case and you were not there to offer contrary evidence.
 If there is an emergency and you will be late, call the ALJ before the hearing.
 If you are unable to call the ALJ, contact the ALJ as soon as possible and explain your situation.
 In some cases, when you are in default, the agency may give you an opportunity to explain your default before it issues a final order against you.

 The hearing is the time for presentation of evidence and you will not normally be allowed to present evidence later.
 In certain situations, you may request that the case be reopened for the presentation of new evidence, prior to the issuance of a recommended decision.
 The ALJ may grant your request.
 You may also ask that a matter be reconsidered because of new evidence after a final decision has been issued.
-In that case, the agency will consider your request.
+In that case, either the agency or the ALJ will consider your request.

 After the issuance of the final decision, you may have appeal rights or other rights.
 Appeals of final agency decisions are to the North Dakota district courts, pursuant to statutes and rules.
 Usually, the agency sends you notice of your appeal rights along with its final decision.
 As a rule, you have thirty (30) days from the date of issuance to appeal the final decision.

 Generally, any administrative matter may be informally settled without the need to have a hearing.
 Contact the agency attorney or the other party, or the attorney for the other party, to try and informally work something out.
 It may also be possible to resolve a matter by mediation or arbitration.
 A case may even be informally settled after the hearing but before a final decision is issued.